fitchtech/azure-devops/README.md

 With immutable and idempotent pipelines running it without code changes would validate the current deployment state is unchanged from the code.
 When the current state of the object kind in the Kubernetes environment matches the manifest being applied it’s unchanged, verifying the current state to manifests in the commit.

-This could also be referred to as Configuration Management of the Kubernetes resources.
-If the object had been changed manually, this is configuration drift.
-By running an immutable CDP any configuration drift in the current state of the Kubernetes objects would be reverted by applying manifests in the current commit.
+This could also be referred to as Configuration Management or Resource Management with code.
+When a resource is modified outside of your code lifecycle this reflects configuration drift.
+Running the pipeline from a given release commit any configuration drift in the resource would be reverted.
+These methods provide a GitOps strategy to your Azure Pipelines.

 ## Azure Pipeline Concepts